Sidney Andorn - News Commentator

 10400 Brighton Road

-In 1935, Andorn began his radio career and switched to hard news for WGAR.
-Over the next fifteen years, he also did news commentaries and a groundbreaking open forum program, in which listeners phoned in questions on civic issues to experts in the studio.
+In 1935, Andorn moved to the fledgling field of radio to do a gossip column for WGAR.
+Over the next fifteen years, he also did news commentaries and a ground-breaking “Open Forum” program, in which listeners were invited to phone in questions on civic issues to be answered by experts visiting in the studio with Andorn.

-In 1944, he won a commendation for his coverage of the East Ohio Gas Company explosion and fire when a tank containing liquid natural gas equivalent to 90 million cubic feet exploded, setting off the most disastrous fire in Cleveland’s history.
+Other area firsts included the first broadcast from a moving train and the first from a mobile unit.
+In 1944, he won a commendation from the city council for his coverage of the East Ohio Gas Company explosion and fire, when a tank containing liquid natural gas equivalent to 90 million cubic feet exploded, setting off the most disastrous fire in Cleveland’s history.

-Sidney died on September 9, 1960, in Cleveland Heights and was buried in New Montefiore Cemetery in West Babylon, Suffolk County, New York.
+Sidney had been diagnosed in June 1960 with lung cancer.
+He died on his 75th birthday at his daughter’s home on September 9, 1960, in Cleveland Heights and was buried in New Montefiore Cemetery in West Babylon, New York.
 He was survived by his second wife, the former Miriam Cramer, and a daughter, Dr. Anne Andorn.

 Robert Conrad, vice-president and program manager at WCLV, when asked to describe Mr. Andorn’s appeal, “He had an unpredictable viewpoint.
 It was hard to label him either a conservative or a liberal.
 He had a refreshing approach to many and varied topics all over the board.
 We had many reactions to his commentary - both pro and con to what he had to say.
 He would really stir the natives up.”